Best diesel cars 2023

 Diesel power strikes a balance between performance and fuel economy, and these are some of the best diesel cars you can buy…

-Sales of cars with diesel engines have been on the slide of late, with plenty of manufacturers dropping them from certain model line-ups altogether.
-In some ways that’s a surprise, because the latest diesel cars are cleaner than ever.
+Sales of diesel-powered cars have been declining for the past few years, with some manufacturers dropping these engines from certain model line-ups altogether.
+Despite this, diesel cars are cleaner than ever.

 Yes, diesels do pollute, but the latest models are far cleaner than those of old and have lots of technology on board to help reduce the harmful gases they pump out.

 Diesel still has an important role to play in the European car market.
 With clear fuel economy and CO2 emissions advantages over petrol engined cars, diesel is a sensible choice for buyers of larger cars who cover higher mileages.
 The smooth, muscular power delivery of a diesel really comes into its own on longer journeys in particular.

 With that in mind, check out what we think are the top 10 best diesel cars on sale now in descending order.
 They offer a great combination of low running costs and superb performance...